lightheme/lightheme/README.md

 <h4 style="line-height: 6px">I have been working in the IT industry since 2020.
 Initially, I worked as a Java developer at a local game studio.
-<br>After that, I spent two years developing console and server programs
-for automating actions, data processing, <br>database management, and just web servers.
+After that, I spent two years developing console and server programs for automating actions, data processing, database management, and just web servers.
-And over the last year, I've been studying full stack webapp development,<br> as well as website design.</h4>
+And over the last year, I've been studying full stack webapp development, as well as website design.</h4>

 <br>